file9.ai

 Environment

-Environmental issues in Equatorial Guinea include deforestation, water pollution, and challenges related to biodiversity.
-The country is a party to several international environmental agreements, focusing on climate change and wildlife preservation.
+Environmental concerns in Equatorial Guinea include deforestation, water pollution, and the preservation of wildlife.
+The country is a party to multiple international environmental agreements and faces challenges related to climate change and natural resource management.

-• Water resources: Total renewable water resources estimated at 26 billion cubic meters (2022).
+• Water Resources: Total renewable water resources are estimated at 26 billion cubic meters (2022 est.)

 Transportation